Pierre Greeff, MD, FACS

 Practicing Since: 1973

-When it comes to addressing the complex surgical needs of cancer patients, Dr. Pierre Greeff is meeting the challenge each day at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center (Southwestern).
+When it comes to addressing the complex surgical needs of cancer patients, Medical Director of Surgery Dr. Pierre Greeff is meeting the challenge each day at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center (Southwestern).

 Dr. Greeff earned a medical degree from the Medical School of the University of Cape Town in South Africa.
 Following medical school, he completed a medical/surgical internship at Greys Hospital in South Africa, where he subsequently served as Medical Officer of the Department of Obstetrics and Gynecology.